nealbrophy/CI-Bounce-Anim/README.md

-# Code Institute CSS Animations KF Prop Challenge
+# Code Institute CSS Animations Keyframe Properties Challenge: Bouncing Ball

 ## What is it?